NiyaliTravel/niyali-travel-site/replit.md

 - Implemented file upload functionality with ObjectUploader component using Uppy
 - Added public and private object storage routes for serving and uploading images
 - Created comprehensive content management capabilities for admin dashboard
-- Added Guest Houses to main navigation menu
+- Added Guest Houses to main navigation menu with dynamic dropdown showing real guest houses
 - Removed admin link from public navigation for better security in production
 - Removed social media links from main menu bar, keeping them only in footer
 - Added B2B agent authentication system with separate login and registration at `/agent-login`